websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/viewing-the-analytics-dashboard.md

 ![The Analytics Dashboard presents an overview of your site's analytics data.](viewing-the-analytics-dashboard/images/01.png)

 The Dashboard is also the starting point for a variety of workspace management and configuration tasks.
+If you have not connected your workspace during the [Onboarding Process](accessing-your-workspace.md#onboarding-process), see the steps below.

 ## Connecting a DXP Site to Analytics Cloud